New Boston Medical Center Trustees Announced

 Contact: Michelle Roberts, 617-639-8491 | email@example.com

-(Boston) – Boston Medical Center (BMC) recently appointed three new members to its board of trustees.
-The trustees provide oversight, financial support and steer BMC’s mission to serve the residents of Boston and surrounding communities, as well as patients from throughout New England and across the United States.
+(Boston) – Boston Medical Center (BMC) recently appointed four new members to its board of trustees.
+The trustees will provide oversight, financial support and steer BMC’s mission to serve the residents of Boston and the surrounding communities, as well as patients from throughout New England and across the United States.